 Kids and adults alike will appreciate diving into the warm and welcoming waters to sneak a peek at the otherworldly scenery, with tropical fish, loggerhead turtles, eagle rays, and coral that await just below the surface.

 Luckily, there are plenty of shallow waters on Cozumel’s coasts where kids can easily take up snorkeling.
-Playa Mia Grand Beach Park is one good option, where white-sand beaches are paired with one of the best water parks in the Caribbean, featuring massive water slides, water trampolines, and a swim-up pool bar.
+Playa Mia Grand Beach Park is a good option, where white-sand beaches are paired with one of the best water parks in the Caribbean, featuring massive water slides, water trampolines, and a swim-up pool bar.

 Many of Cozumel’s land-based treasures, meanwhile, can be enjoyed in designated eco-parks.
 Try the activity-packed Xcaret Natural Adventure Park, which comes loaded with more than 50 natural and cultural attractions, including swimmable underground rivers, a butterfly pavilion, aquarium, aviary, and more.
 Chankanaab Beach Adventure Park is another quality eco-park, with beaches primed for snorkel and scuba dive adventures.

 Or, head to Cozumel National Marine Park, a protected area that’s known for its standout snorkeling, as it provides a haven for over a hundred types of coral and an astonishing 262 species of fish.

 All it takes is one look at Navagio, or Shipwreck Beach, on the pages of a glossy travel magazine, and the whole family will be packing their bags, making a beeline for this beautiful beach, known as one of the best places to swim in the world.